 And Then Operator

-Returns “false” if one or more Boolean expressions are false, but stops after the first false expression.
+Returns “false” if one or more Boolean expressions are false, but stops after the initial false expression.

 Syntax